 Users of Compaq Visual Fortran and Intel Visual Fortran are supplied with a complete workspace (.dsw) and solution (.sln), respectively, which contains several sample projects which show how to access a database in several ways.
 So, a simple "Build" creates all the examples from scratch.
 And you are ready to debug them to understand how they work.

 For users of Intel Visual Fortran (v11.1 and higher) both 32-bit and 64-bit versions are available.
-They might want to test how easy ForDBC is installed, used, and check its complete functionality:
+You may want to test how easy ForDBC is installed, used, and you may check its complete functionality:

-for Intel Visual Fortran 11.1 and higher.
-The ForDBC demo contains the complete ForDBC installation, whose usage is restricted until the end of the year.
+The ForDBC demo contains the complete ForDBC installation, whose usage is timely restricted.
+After download, please contact us for the password to un-zip the file.
 When purchasing ForDBC, you will receive a licence file (by email), which allows ForDBC applications (.exe) to be created without the restrictions the ForDBC demo implies.